 The restaurant Chifa Haiya (Avenida Brasil 3627) in Lima (featured in photos below) is currently introducing iced tea to its menu.
 The owners told us this is a very common cold drink served at restaurants in modern-day China.

-Arroz chaufa is basically stir fried rice, usually prepared with ginger, spring onions, soy sauce, egg tortilla, and either slices of pork, meat, chicken breast, seafood, quail eggs or mushrooms.
-It can be ordered as an entrée, but is also often a side dish consumed with the main stir fry.
-Arroz chaufa is tasty, versatile and filling, and since it’s quite easy to prepare, it’s also the chifa dish favored in Peruvian homes.
+Arroz chaufa is basically stir-fried rice, usually prepared with ginger, spring onions, soy sauce, egg tortilla, and either slices of pork, meat, chicken breast, seafood, quail eggs or mushrooms.
+It can be ordered as an entrée, but is also often a side dish consumed with the main dish.
+This chifa dish is tasty, versatile and filling, and since it’s quite easy to prepare, it’s also the chifa dish favored in Peruvian homes.